Why You Keep Getting Canker Sores & What To Do About It

 - Inflammatory bowel diseases (Crohn’s disease, ulcerative colitis, celiac disease)

 Your doctor will evaluate your health for additional signs of autoimmune diseases or vitamin deficiencies in order to determine the root cause of your health problems.
-With the right treatment, the frequency of your canker sore outbreaks may decrease.
+With the right treatment, the frequency of your canker sore outbreaks may decrease or an H pylori infection.

 Are Chronic Canker Sores a Sign of Cancer?